Renewable energy

 Our Big 10

-Our biggest area of emission comes from heating our buildings, especially when using fossil fuels, so we are working hard to convert 10 of the biggest emitters to renewables in the next 10 years.
+Our biggest area of emission comes from heating our buildings, especially when using fossil fuels, so we are currently in the process of converting 10 of the biggest emitters to renewables by 2030.
 This involves measured digital surveys, mechanical and electrical condition surveys, heat loss assessments, system design and thermal improvements to ensure the most effective solution is installed.
-Our focus buildings in the coming years are:
+Five years ago we identified the following buildings as in need of conversion:

 Landmark has 50 properties with fossil fuel boilers.
 As we incorporate the learning from these first conversions and experienced contractors increase in number, it is anticipated that these projects will be completed more quickly over the remaining years to achieve a significant move towards net zero.